Abulero/Sierpinski-Triangle/README.md

 ![Sierpinski](/resources/Triangle3.bmp)

-After that, we'll continue to add dots, randomizing the target vertex of the movement.
+Now, continue to add dots, randomizing the target vertex of the movement.
 Always going halfway.
-For example, now to V1:
+For example, to V1:

 ![Sierpinski](/resources/Triangle4.bmp)